snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Using Cluster Environment Modules

 HPC clusters provide so-called environment modules.
 Some clusters do not allow using Conda (and its derivatives).
 In this case, Snakemake can be instructed to use environment modules.
-The `--use-envmodules` flag will trigger loading modules defined for a specific rule, e.g.:
+The `--sdm envmodules` flag will trigger loading modules defined for a specific rule, e.g.:

 ```
 rule ...: